foojayio/foojay-social-poster/README.md

     * Shows the post in the preview window
     * Loads the author profile(s) to include correct links
     * Generates messages in the correct format with a maximum length

-* TODO: Messages can be published with a push on the button
+Still to do:

+* Publish messages directly with a push on the button, but maybe that's not the ideal approach as a manual step may still be needed to valid the links to the authors.

 ## Configuration